mmacdonald1/friend-finder/README.md

 # Dog Friend Finder

-A quiz with and alogorithm to match you with a doggie best friend.
+A quiz with and algorithm to match you with a doggie best friend.

 ## Live Demo